Denden Lazaro-Revilla: Career

 Lazaro was the Libero for the Youth U16 Girl's national team that ranked seventh in the 2008 Asian Youth Girls U16 Championships.
 She was member of the 2009 Palarong Pambansa NCR Girls Secondary Division team.
 During her collegiate years, she played for the Ateneo Lady Eagles volleyball team from 2011 to 2015 and was part of the Ateneo teams which won the UAAP Volleyball Championships in 2014 and 2015.
 She played beach volleyball with the Beach Volleyball Republic in since 2015.

 Lazaro played with the PLDT Home Ultera Ultra Fast Hitters in the 2015 Shakey's V-League Season 12 Season Open Conference and for BaliPure Purest Water Defenders for the 2016 Shakey's V-League Season 13 Open Conference.
 She played in the 2015 Southeast Asian Games in Kallang, Singapore.
 For the 2017 PSL All-Filipino Conference, she signed with the club COCOLIFE Asset Managers in the Philippine Super Liga.

 In January 2019, Lazaro transferred to the Petron Blaze Spikers.
 In May 2020, she moved back to PVL to signed with the Choco Mucho Flying Titans.
+In 2024, Lazaro transferred to the Creamline Cool Smashers.